CMSgov/beneficiary-fhir-data/rfcs/0015-centralized-configuration-management.md

 With AWS SSM Parameter Store engaged, we may be able to optimize for the OOB updates and make them more attractive to be done in a more observable, automated way.
 Using something like AWS SSM Documents, AWS SSM Run Command, and signaling via AWS EventBridge, we could craft automated routines to run on changes to specific parameters in AWS SSM Parameter Store.
-Another area of investiagation would be incorporation of AWS SSM AppConfig, potentially a logical next step in configuration management for BFD.
+Another area of investigation would be incorporation of AWS SSM AppConfig, potentially a logical next step in configuration management for BFD.

 ## Addendums
 [Addendums]: #addendums